About Winnebago County

 Vital Records

-Vital records for Winnebago County, Wisconsin are maintained by both the Winnebago County Clerk's Office and the Wisconsin Department of Health Services.
-The Winnebago County Clerk, located at 415 Jackson Street, Suite 104, Oshkosh, Wisconsin 54901, can be reached at (920) 236-4800.
+Vital records for Winnebago County, Wisconsin are maintained by both Winnebago County Clerk's Office and the Wisconsin Department of Health Services.
+Winnebago County Clerk, located at 415 Jackson Street, Suite 104, Oshkosh, Wisconsin 54901, can be contacted through the office’s website.
 Birth certificates for births occurring in Winnebago County can be requested from the County Clerk's office, with fees typically $20 for the first copy and $3 for each additional copy of the same record ordered at the same time.

 • Death certificates follow similar procedures, with the same fee structure applying.

-• Processing time for vital records requests at the county level is typically 1-2 weeks, though walk-in service may be available for immediate needs.
+• Processing time for vital records requests at Winnebago County level is typically 1-2 weeks, though walk-in service may be available for immediate needs.

 • The marriage license fee is approximately $110, and there is no waiting period in Wisconsin once the license is issued, though it is valid for only 30 days.